Now that we verify that the Bluetooth module works with minicom/PuTTY, let's connect it to the microcontroller:

 And that's it!
 You should be able to run all the programs you wrote in section 11 without modification!
 Just make sure you open the right serial device / COM port.

 NOTE If you are having trouble communicating with the bluetooth device, you may need to initialize USART1 with a lower baud rate.
-Lowering it from 115,200 bps to 9,600 bps might help, as described here
+Lowering it from 115,200 bps to 9,600 bps might help, as described in the code here